 Paul Kendrigan brings deep experience in financial controls and operations to his function as Chief Compliance Officer and head of Account Management.
 The three account managers, Tim Green, Mike Martin (Certified Financial Planner, Certified Trust and Financial Advisor) and Scott Smith (Certified Trust and Financial Advisor) each handle transactions and specific projects in assigned client accounts.
 Each brings special depth to a specific area; Operations for Tim, Estate Administration for Scott, and Financial Planning for Mike.
 While she manages many of our office systems, Project Manager Nyana Simpson (pronounced “Nana”) also manages multiple aspects of our client communications.

 Tom Brosnan (CFA, MBA) is our Senior Manager for Investments.
-He and Portfolio Manager Ben Waddicor divide responsibility for the investment of individual portfolios under the oversight of partner Dave Warner.
+He and Portfolio Manager Ben Waddicor divide responsibility for the investment of individual portfolios under the oversight of partners Dave Warner and Jeff Bernier.
 A special relationship with the Cambridge Trust Company allows JMF to participate as part of their substantial investment group, consisting of seven analysts working on a broad range of equities and fixed income securities.

 Linda Leahy (Masters of Taxation) manages our tax group, bringing experience from some of the top Boston accounting, investment and law firms, special skills in multi-jurisdiction tax matters, and expertise in the management of tax groups.
+Leah Sands provides support to the tax group by maintaining and orderly workflow through the busy tax season.
 Eva Alpert’s law degree and CPA complement her stint as an IRS auditor, her special skills in real estate and her years of professional experience preparing tax returns of all sizes and complexities.
 Brian Chirco also brings a law degree to his tax preparation work, in addition to a specialty in estate administration questions, related lifetime planning, and extensive experience in family-office settings.
-Finally, Janice Sergios completes the team of tax preparers during the height of tax season, bringing with her knowledge gained at a number of the strongest Boston tax groups.

 Controller Jeanne Gould has a Masters of Finance and manages the accounting and human resources functions for the firm, for various of the Elizabeth Islands and for a number of foundations and other entities.
 Bob Goodnow and Barbara Fitzgerald support Jeanne in these functions.